Daniel Lowenstein, MD

 Dr. Lowenstein is a clinician-scientist who studies both basic science and clinical aspects of epilepsy.
 His laboratory studies (carried out from 1989 to 2002) have addressed the fundamental mechanisms of neuronal network remodeling that occur during epileptogenesis; i.e. the process in which a normal network transforms into a hyperexcitable network capable of producing or relaying seizure activity.
 The main efforts of his research group focused on the various forms of cellular reorganization that are observed in humans with temporal lobe epilepsy, and the parallels between reorganization in the adult nervous system and normal developmental processes.
 Important findings by his team included the discovery that seizure activity in an adult model of temporal lobe epilepsy causes a marked increase in the birth of hippocampal neurons, and the recognition that numerous molecules responsible for normal development are also expressed in this same brain region in the adult.
 These studies bear not only on the neurobiology of epilepsy, but also on the broader issue of neurodevelopment and the capacity for regeneration in the adult nervous system after injury.

 In 2002, Dr. Lowenstein turned his attention toward questions related to the genetic basis of common forms of human epilepsy.
 Working with colleagues from throughout the world, he helped create the Epilepsy Phenome/Genome Project (EPGP), an international, multi-institutional, collaborative study that enrolled more than 4,000 participants and created one of the most extensive and detailed phenotype datasets compiled to date, with the aim of determining the genetic determinants of various forms of epilepsy using whole exome and whole genome sequencing.
-In 2011, Dr. Lowenstein and colleagues were successful in receiving funding for a new NINDS Epilepsy Center Without Walls entitled “Epi4K: Gene Discovery in 4,000 Epilepsy Genomes”, which has as one of its goals the analysis of the EPGP cohorts.
+In 2011, Dr. Lowenstein and colleagues were successful in receiving funding for a new NINDS Epilepsy Center Without Walls entitled “Epi4K: Gene Discovery in 4,000 Epilepsy Genomes”, which had as one of its goals the analysis of the EPGP cohorts.
 This joint work of EPGP and Epi4K has yielded major new insights into the genetic basis of both common forms of non-acquired epilepsy, the epileptic encephalopathies (a particularly devastating form of epilepsy), and epilepsy due to specific malformations of cortical development.
-EPGP and Epi4K were also the basis for the current large-scale epilepsy genetics initiative, Epi25, which is an international, collaborative effort that aims to carry out exome sequencing of over 25,000 patients with epilepsy, and for which Dr. Lowenstein is a member of the leadership team.
+EPGP and Epi4K were also the basis for the current large-scale epilepsy genetics initiative, Epi25, which is an international, collaborative effort that has carried out exome sequencing of over 25,000 patients with epilepsy, and for which Dr. Lowenstein is a member of the leadership team.

 Dr. Lowenstein's main clinical research to date has been on the management and treatment of patients with status epilepticus; i.e. unusually prolonged seizures.
 He was the Principal Investigator of a prospective, multi-centered, NINDS-sponsored clinical trial looking at the potential benefits of active treatment of patients in status epilepticus in the pre-hospital setting.
 This five-year study, completed in 1999, helped define the optimal therapy for these patients nationally.
-Dr, Lowenstein currently serves as Co-Principal Investigator and member of the Neurological Emergency Treatment Trials (NETT) Clinical Coordinating Center, which oversees a network of academic centers and affiliated hospitals in the U.S. carrying out numerous clinical trials related to acute neurological disease.
-As part of this effort, he was Co-Principal Investigator with Dr. Robert Silbergleit for the recently completed Rapid Anticonvulsant Medications Prior to Arrival Trial (RAMPART) study, which successfully demonstrated the utility of intramuscular benzodiazepine treatment of status epilepticus in the pre-hospital setting.
+Dr, Lowenstein then served as Co-Principal Investigator and member of the Neurological Emergency Treatment Trials (NETT) Clinical Coordinating Center, which oversaw a network of academic centers and affiliated hospitals in the U.S. carrying out numerous clinical trials related to acute neurological disease.
+As part of this effort, he was Co-Principal Investigator with Dr. Robert Silbergleit for the Rapid Anticonvulsant Medications Prior to Arrival Trial (RAMPART) study, which successfully demonstrated the utility of intramuscular benzodiazepine treatment of status epilepticus in the pre-hospital setting.
 RAMPART was selected as the “2013 Clinical Trial of the Year” by the Society for Clinical Trials.

 Dr. Lowenstein has also been actively involved in defining scientific policy at the national level, having served a 4-year term as a member of the Advisory Council of the National Institute of Neurological Disorders and Stroke (NINDS) and Chair of the NINDS Clinical Trials Subcommittee from 2000-2004.
 He was also the Chair of the NINDS Epilepsy Benchmarks Committee since its inception in 2000 until 2016, and Chair of the NINDS Epilepsy Common Date Elements (CDE) Committee since its formation in 2008 until 2018.